Convertigo Builder is building the next generation product including one of the most powerful Front End Low code builder on the market.

 Users can also switch to landscape to see how the apps behave when the device is oriented in landscape mode.

-Sometimes, viewing the app in a standard Web browser can be useful to test how the app behaves in a desktop browser.
-This can be done easily by using the “browser” button.
+Sometimes, viewing the application in a standard Web browser can be useful to test how the app behaves in a desktop browser.
+This can be easily done by using the “Open in default browser” button.

 Another interesting feature called “datasets” is also controlled from here to create and use different datasets to be used for data binding testing.